winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 ## Ideas for making `Lazy` less complicated

 `Lazy` values can be pretty powerful -- but one thing holding them back is the ergonomics of using them.
-In the code above, we saw that in order to create a `Lazy`, the code for producing the value had to be wrapped in `new Lazy(() => { ... })`.
+In the code above, we saw that in order to create a `Lazy`, the code for producing the value had to be wrapped in this clunky `new Lazy(() => { ... })` syntax.

 But even with that aside, we have also potentially introduced new issues, because of this fact:

 > `Lazy.produce()` should only be called inside of other `Lazy` definitions

-If we tried calling `f.nativeRegions.produce()` directly inside of `Signpost`'s constructor, we'd obtain a list of native regions that would still get stale, putting us back at square one.
+If we tried calling `f.nativeRegions.produce()` directly inside of `Signpost`'s constructor, we'd obtain a list of native regions that could get stale, putting us back at square one.
 The only way to guarantee we're using `Lazy` properly is if it's only evaluated at the end of our app, when we call `garden.synth()`.

 In addition, having to call `produce()` on each `Lazy` is tedious and it's easy to forget.